terracommunis/terracommunis.github.io/HubbleHQ/HubbleHQ.md

 - Requests and BeautifulSoup: For HTTP requests and HTML parsing.
 - Pandas: For data cleaning and transformation.
 - Matplotlib/Seaborn: For visualisation of rental trends by area.

-### Project Objective
-The primary goal of this project was to utilize web scraping techniques to collect real-time data on office listings from HubbleHQ.
-By gathering detailed information on office spaces, prices, locations, and amenities, I aimed to:

-- Conduct a comprehensive comparison of office rentals across different areas of London.
-- Analyze the rental price trends and availability in popular business districts versus emerging areas.
-- Use mapping techniques to visualize office listings geographically, allowing for intuitive comparisons of office space density and pricing.

 ## Step-by-Step Data Collection Methodology